How much does it cost to stain or paint a fence?

 Metal, aluminum, and Colorbond fence painting cost

 Metal fence painting costs $4 to $10 per linear foot or $600 to $1,500 for 150', depending on the size, age, and condition.
-Rust is removed or treated before painting.
+Rust must be removed or treated before painting.
 A rust-preventing primer and paint formulated for metal ensure proper adhesion of the new paint.

 Cost to paint a Colorbond fence

-Painting a Colorbond fence costs $4 to $10 per linear foot or $600 to $1,500 for 150'.
+The average cost to paint a Colorbond fence is $4 to $10 per linear foot or $600 to $1,500 for 150'.
 New Colorbond fences require sanding to remove lubricant before painting.
 Weathered Colorbond fences typically need an extra coat for a smooth surface.
-Painting a Colorbond fence may void its warranty.

 Cost to paint a chain-link fence

-Painting a chain-link fence costs $4 to $7 per linear foot or $600 to $1,100 for 150'.
-A chain-link fence requires less paint but may need additional labor depending on its condition and rust level.
-Oil-based, rust-preventing paint is the best choice for a chain-link fence.
+The cost to paint a chain-link fence is $4 to $7 per linear foot or $600 to $1,100 for 150'.
+A chain-link fence requires less paint but may need additional labor, depending on its condition and rust level.
+Use an oil-based, rust-preventing paint for best results.